This is the original service area on the A14. For the new truckstop, see Rothwell Truckstop.

 The successful plan was made by Esso and described as "an improvement on the existing corrugated iron workshops".
 The new petrol station replaced the garage, and Jonlyn became Esso's choice of restaurant partner, McDonald's.

 Esso later introduced their On the Run café to the site In around 2006 which featured a Costa Coffee offering.
 The site was then sold to Euro Garages in 2015 who removed the On the Run café and Costa offering and rebranded the shop to SPAR adding Greggs and Subway stores to the former On the Run space.
+The SPAR store later rebranded to Asda On the Move in April 2023.

 A large truckstop opened one mile to the west of here by Welcome Break in 2019.
 Technically it's a rival facility, although the existing Rothwell services only really caters for cars.